 Prescription diet for dog food allergies

-Is made from hydrolyzed protein ingredients.
-This means that protein components had already been broken down to much smaller components.
+It is made from hydrolyzed protein ingredients.
+This means that protein components had already been broken down too much smaller components.
 This way they’re so tiny for the immune system to detect.

 Hydrolyzed food is also very easy to digest which is why it also works for dogs with food intolerance.